BillyWei01/LightKV/README.md

 It's more simple with Kotlin's syntactic sugar.
-Any way, LightKV is writing for improving storage efficiency, not matter you program with Java or Kotlin, it' worth trying.
+Any way, LightKV is writing for improving storage efficiency, not matter you program with Java or Kotlin, it worth trying.

 # MORE